datofauna/tutorial-template/docs/source/api.rst

 Data Sources
 ------------

-The API gets data from faunaphotonicsapi, fpbobprod, faunadb, iothub.
+The API gets data from the following storages: faunaphotonicsapi, fpbobprod, faunadb, iothub.
 As defined in /Shared/TableCoonectionfactory or SqlConnectionfactory.